chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data6.png)

-Once complete you will be take to the configuration tab of your cluster where various administration tasks can be performed.
+Once complete you will be taken to the configuration tab of your cluster where various administration tasks can be performed.

 You should see something similar to the below image: